tmontovaneli/essays/README.md

 These essays are not aimed to be academical articles.
 I see them as an opportunity to blog some thoughts.

-# Critics
+# Do not you agree with anything here?

+Please, let me know.
 You are more than welcome to criticize the essays.
 Actually, please do it =D